The Blue Business® Plus Credit Card from American Express is an ideal no-annual-fee choice for small business owners

 You’ll also get no foreign transaction fees, a Global Entry or TSA PreCheck application fee credit up to $100, and a whopping 50,000 bonus miles after spending $4,500 on purchases in the first three months of account opening as a welcome offer — worth at least $500 in travel.

-And for those looking for niceties such as airline lounge access, more bonus categories or added travel protections, you'll want to consider cards such as The Business Platinum® Card from American Express, which comes with tons of perks but also a very high $595 annual fee.
+And for those thinking ahead to travel after the pandemic and looking for niceties such as airline lounge access, more bonus categories or added travel protections, you’ll want to consider cards such as The Business Platinum Card® from American Express, which comes with tons of perks but also a very high $595 annual fee.

 What if I don’t have a business?